gvwilson/thirdbit/src/fiction/makers-return/index.md

 Dockety's eyes rotated and rotated back in its equivalent of either a shrug or a smile, she was never sure which.
-It turned back to the cart in question, the back end of which was resting on a tree stump while the bot fitted it with a new rear axle.
+It turned back to the cart in question, the back end of which was resting on a stump while the bot fitted it with a new axle.

 Crusher and Beevy were busy turning logs into planks, not that either would been much fun to play tag with:
 Crusher was too bit,
 and Beevy still had trouble with the idea of fun.
-She didn't really know any of the other bots she could see well enough to ask them to play.
+She didn't really know any of the other bots well enough to ask them to play.
 *I should have just gone home,* she thought, then jumped and squeaked as something pinched her ankle.